 The major in early childhood education (ECHS) is designed to provide students with an understanding of the growth and development of young children (conception through 8 years of age).
 Additionally, students learn to apply developmental principles in the design, implementation and evaluation of programs for young children.
-Beginning fall 2017, graduates of this degree program may qualify to apply for state teacher certification of children birth - Pre-K.
+Students who began their studies on or after July 2017 may apply for teacher certification through the Alabama State Department of Education.

 Each student completing the Early Childhood Education major must have a grade point average of 2.0 or higher in both HD and UA coursework before enrolling in HD 495 Early Childhood Ed Internship.
 Many internship opportunities require a cumulative and HD GPA of 2.5 or higher.
 Students should contact the department’s internship coordinator for further information.

 |HD 202||Child Dev-Infancy/Todlr||3|